natcap/invest.users-guide/source/urban_cooling_model.rst

 To calculate total energy savings, we sum the pixel-level values over the area of interest.

-Work Productivity: To calculate impacts of heat on work productivity, the model converts air temperature into Wet Bulb Globe Temperature (WBGT).
-This temperature takes into account humidity, and can be estimated from standard meteorological data in the following way (Source: American College of Sports Medicine, Prevention of thermal injuries during distance running - Position Stand.
-Med.J.Aust.
-1984 Dec.
-876 - see here):
+**Work Productivity:** the model converts air temperature into Wet Bulb Globe Temperature (WBGT) to calculate the impacts of heat on work productivity.
+WBGT takes into account humidity, and can be estimated from standard meteorological data in the following way (source: American College of Sports Medicine, 1984, Appendix I):

 .. math:: WBGT_i = 0.567 \cdot T_{air,i} + 0.393 \cdot e_i + 3.94
     :label: [7]

 Where:

-    * :math:`T_{air}` = temperature provided by the model (Dry bulb temperature (:math:`T_C` ))
+    * :math:`T_{air}` = temperature provided by the model (dry bulb temperature (degC))
-    * :math:`e_i` = Water vapour pressure (hPa) [humidity]
+    * :math:`e_i` = water vapor pressure (hPa)

-The vapour pressure is calculated from the temperature and relative humidity using the equation:
+Vapor pressure is calculated from temperature and relative humidity using the equation:

 .. math:: e_i = \frac{RH}{100} \cdot 6.105 \cdot e^{\left ( 17.27 \cdot \frac{T_{air,i}}{(237.7 + T_{air,i})} \right )}
     :label: [8]

 Where:

-    * :math:`RH` = average Relative Humidity [%] provided by the user
+    * :math:`RH` = average Relative Humidity (%) provided by the user

-For each pixel, the model computes the estimated loss in productivity, in %, for two work intensities: "light work" and "heavy work" (based on rest time needed at different work intensities, as per Table 2 in Kjellstrom et al., 2009):
+For each pixel, the model computes the estimated loss in productivity (%) for two work intensities: "light work" and "heavy work" (based on rest time needed at different work intensities, as per Table 2 in Kjellstrom et al., 2009):

 .. math:: Loss.light.work_i = \begin{Bmatrix}
         0 & if & WBGT < 31.5\\